brendenwest/it112/README.md

 ### Requirements

-Students should have experience with basic Python sytnax, web development skills, and database design/querying, via IT 111 or comparable experience, including:
+Students should have experience with basic Python syntax, web development skills, and database design/querying, via IT 111 or comparable experience, including:

 - HTML and CSS
 - HTTP request/response methods